subhopriyodas1997/Sales-Performance-Analysis-SQL-Power-BI-/README.md

 Saved the cleansed and transformed tables as CSV Files.
 Imported them to Power BI to create visualizations.
 Modelled the data, added 1 to * (many) connection between the internet sales fact table to the dimension tables.

 Then created the Measures in Power BI and then the slicers & and then the charts.

+	•   Insights: Bikes are the product with the highest sales.